Al Waxman: Community activism

-Waxman was involved in community work and charitable causes from coast to coast.
-He was a spokesperson for organizations such as United Appeal, United Jewish Appeal, Israel Bonds, Variety Club, the Muscular Dystrophy Telethons, and Big Brothers (also becoming an honorary member).
-From June 1979 to June 1981, he was the National Campaign Chairman for the Canadian Cancer Society, and from 1988 to 1989, he was an official spokesperson for the Heart & Stroke Foundation of Ontario.
-Together with his wife, Sara Waxman, he also created the Sara and Al Waxman Neo-Natal Unit at the Shaare Zedek Medical Centre in Jerusalem.
+Waxman was a spokesperson for organizations such as United Appeal, United Jewish Appeal, Israel Bonds, Variety Club, Children's Miracle Network, and Big Brothers (also becoming an honorary member).
+From June 1979 to August 1981, he was the National Campaign Chairman for the Canadian Cancer Society, and from 1988 to 1989, he was an official spokesperson for the Heart & Stroke Foundation of Ontario.
+Together with his wife, Sara, he created the Sara and Al Waxman Center for Maternal and Fetal Medicine at the Shaare Zedek Medical Center in Jerusalem.

 Al Waxman was accorded many tributes for his volunteer and philanthropic work.
 In 1978, he was honoured with the Queen's Silver Jubilee Medal.
 In 1989, he was the recipient of the B'nai B'rith of Canada Humanitarian Award.
 In 1996, Waxman was inducted into the Order of Ontario and, in 1997, into the Order of Canada.
 In 1998, he was given the Earle Grey Award for lifetime achievement in Canadian television.

-Death
+Death and legacy

 Waxman died in Toronto during heart surgery on January 18, 2001, at the age of 65.
 He was buried at Pardes Shalom Cemetery in Maple, Ontario.

-Legacy

-Memorials

 In 2016, Al Waxman was posthumously inducted into Canada's Walk of Fame as a Cineplex Legends Inductee for his enormous contribution to Canadian arts and culture as an actor, director, producer, and consummate and integral supporter of the Canadian film industry and young aspiring artists emerging within it.

-Statue

 Following his death, a statue of him, created by Ruth Abernethy, was erected in Kensington Market, the Toronto neighbourhood where King of Kensington takes place.
 The inscription in front of the statue reads "There's lots to do down the road, there's always more.
 Trust your gut instincts.
 In small matters trust your mind, but in the important decisions of life – trust your heart."

-Fan club

 Musician Jaymz Bee started the Al Waxman Fan Club while in high school, and started a punk band with his pals Bazl Salazar, Clay Tyson and Graham Leethat performed only songs about Waxman and his life: "'We ended up with an hour-long show, just about Al Waxman.'"
 What began as a publicity stunt became a long association between Bee and Waxman.
-Waxman attended some of the fan club events as organised by Bee, most of which raised money for charities such as the Canadian Cancer Foundation and Big Brother.
+Waxman attended some of the fan club events as organized by Bee, most of which raised money for charities such as the Canadian Cancer Foundation and Big Brother.
 Bee attended Waxman's funeral and, with his fan club, held a wake in Toronto on January 25, 2001.